 There are also more apps by DragonBox for younger kids but I haven’t tried them yet.

-Prodigy ( Cost : Free )
+Prodigy ( Cost : Free/Membership)

 Moose Math ( Cost : Free )

-Within the Lost & Found building, kids play dot-to dot game where they need to follow certain rules like counting by 2’s or by 5’s, for joining the dots to help the character find his way back home.
+Within the Lost & Found building, kids play dot-to dot game.
+They need to follow certain rules like counting by 2’s or by 5’s, for joining the dots to help the character find his way back home.
 In Lost & Found, kids also learn how to identify different geometric shapes, like finding the shape which is different from all others in a group.
-The instructions are pretty clear and concise and overall its a fun and educational app for little ones to play.
+The instructions are pretty clear and concise.
+Overall, it is one of the fun and educational math apps for little ones to play.